 Mental illnesses are common in the United States.
-Nearly one in five U.S. adults live with a mental illness (51.5 million in 2019).
+It is estimated that more than one in five U.S. adults live with a mental illness (57.8 million in 2021).
 Mental illnesses include many different conditions that vary in degree of severity, ranging from mild to moderate to severe.
 Two broad categories can be used to describe these conditions: Any Mental Illness (AMI) and Serious Mental Illness (SMI).
 AMI encompasses all recognized mental illnesses.
 SMI is a smaller and more severe subset of AMI.
 Additional information on mental illnesses can be found on the NIMH Health Topics Pages.

 Any Mental Illness

 - Any mental illness (AMI) is defined as a mental, behavioral, or emotional disorder.
 AMI can vary in impact, ranging from no impairment to mild, moderate, and even severe impairment (e.g., individuals with serious mental illness as defined below).

 Serious Mental Illness

 - Serious mental illness (SMI) is defined as a mental, behavioral, or emotional disorder resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.
 The burden of mental illnesses is particularly concentrated among those who experience disability due to SMI.

 - Figure 1 shows the past year prevalence of AMI among U.S. adults.